-Note from the author: This was originally a LinkedIn post I wrote nearly two years ago, but the content in it is about as relevant to 2019 now as it’s ever been.
+Note from the author: This was originally a LinkedIn post I wrote all the way back in 2019, but the content in it is about as relevant to 2023 now and in the future as it’s ever been.
 Google Ads has changed quite a bit with the interface feeling much more like Facebook Ads and the client reporting tools being much better than ever.
+Nowadays, they’ve even gotten rid of a few match types and have pushed responsive ads more and more, along with using broad match combined with their automated targeting.
+I don’t necessarily agree with the push, but it is what it is, and as a digital marketer, you need to adapt to the changes!

 I also really like the improvements made to Keyword Planner and its forecasting and the more interesting color scheme altogether.
 However, most of the principles outlined here are practically the same, with the exception to the changes made with exact match keywords, the addition of a third headline for ads, and expanded character limits.
 Like with the other LinkedIn reposts, I’ve enhanced this one and used Grammarly to give it a nice polish.
 Enjoy! – Roberto Severino, Atlanta Digital Marketing Professional & Web Development Enthusiast